Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Wiltshire and are not the council.
 About us

-The Electoral Review Committee of Wiltshire Council was scheduled to discuss provisional draft recommendations for Royal Wootton Bassett as part of the ongoing Community Governance Review 2025/26.
-The meeting's agenda also included standard procedural items.
+The Electoral Review Committee of Wiltshire Council met on Wednesday 15 April 2026 to discuss provisional draft recommendations for Royal Wootton Bassett as part of the ongoing Community Governance Review 2025/26.
+The meeting also included standard procedural items.

 Community Governance Review 2025/26

-The primary item scheduled for discussion was the Community Governance Review 2025/26, with a specific focus on agreeing provisional draft recommendations for Royal Wootton Bassett.
-This followed an initial consideration of the matter at a previous meeting on 26 March 2026.
+The committee was scheduled to consider provisional draft recommendations for Royal Wootton Bassett, following initial discussions at a previous meeting on 26 March 2026.
 The report pack indicated that at the earlier meeting, the committee had decided not to recommend the transfer of new build areas north of the boundary between Royal Wootton Bassett and Lydiard Tregoze.
-This decision was made despite anticipated future development, with the committee considering it premature to act until the situation on the ground was clearer.
+This decision was made because, while further development was anticipated, current projections suggested the situation might need reassessment in the future when it was clearer on the ground.

-The committee was presented with options to either recommend the proposal for Royal Wootton Bassett for consultation, amend it, or make no recommendation.
-The proposal was to agree a draft recommendation relating to Royal Wootton Bassett and delegate to the Democracy Manager (Democratic Services), in consultation with the Chairman and Vice-Chairman, the preparation of a detailed draft recommendations document for consultation.
+The committee had the option to recommend the proposal for Royal Wootton Bassett for consultation, amend the proposal, or make no recommendation.
+The proposal was for the committee to agree a draft recommendation relating to Royal Wootton Bassett and delegate to the Democracy Manager (Democratic Services), in consultation with the Chairman and Vice-Chairman, the preparation of a detailed draft recommendations document, including reasons for any proposed changes to be consulted upon and any necessary ancillary details.

 Other Agenda Items

-The meeting was also scheduled to include standard procedural items such as receiving apologies, approving the minutes of the previous meeting held on 26 March 2026, and receiving any declarations of interest or chairman's announcements.
-Provisions for public participation, including statements and questions, were also listed on the agenda.
-The date of the next meeting was confirmed as 9 June 2026, with an additional meeting potentially scheduled to consider further proposals.
-An update on Electoral Variance around Old Sarum and Lower Bourne Valley Divisions was also listed as an urgent item.
+The meeting was also scheduled to include standard procedural items such as receiving apologies, approving the minutes of the previous meeting held on 26 March 2026, receiving declarations of interest, and chairman's announcements.
+There was also a provision for public participation, allowing for statements and questions from members of the public.
+The date of the next meeting was to be confirmed as 9 June 2026, with the possibility of an additional meeting being scheduled to consider proposals arising from this meeting.
+An update on urgent items regarding Electoral Variance around Old Sarum and Lower Bourne Valley Divisions was also listed.

 Attendees